format-message/format-message/README.md

 `format-message` provides a way to write your default (often English) messages as literals in your source, and then scrape out the default patterns and transpile your source with fast inline code for formatting the translated message patterns.

-This relies on [message-format][message-format] for parsing and formatting ICU messages, and [recast][recast] for transpiling the source code.
+This relies on [message-format][message-format] for parsing and formatting ICU messages, and [babel][babel] for transpiling the source code.

 ### Supported ICU Formats